Instructions for potential authors

 The full quotation in the bibliography is:

 White House.
-Statements & Releases, 2017, Statement by President Donald J. Trump on Signing the ‘Countering America’s Adversaries Through Sanctions Act’, 2 August.
+Statements & Releases, 2017, 2 August, Statement by President Donald J. Trump on Signing the ‘Countering America’s Adversaries Through Sanctions Act’.

 WHEN DIFFERENT SOURCES HAVE THE SAME SHORTENED QUOTATION

-When, by adhering to the above rules, different sources could end up with the same shortened quotations, they must be differentiated by making use of the letters of the alphabet.
-Accordingly, the following two documents:
+When, by adhering to the above rules, different sources end up with the same shortened quotations, they must be differentiated by making use of the letters of the alphabet.
+Each of them will be inserted after the indication of the year, without either spaces or parentheses.

 QUOTATIONS FROM A SOURCE IN A NON-LATIN ALPHABETS